-My favourite is PageSpeed Insight from Google, it’s fast and with a click I can test Women Love Tech on mobile and desktop.
+My favourite is PageSpeed Insight from Google, it’s fast and with a click I can test sites on mobile and desktop.
 Also it will shows you what you have to fix – for example mine (I just changed the design so I didn’t have time yet to optimise my imagery).

 The one that developers and web designers used is Pingdom – it will give you a full analyse of your site, a-must-try!

-I designed websites for over 12 years, and I tried many hosting companies, until last year I was using DreamHost but my site was crashing regularly!
+I have designed websites for over years, and I tried many hosting companies, until last year I was using one of them but my site was crashing regularly!
 If your blog has consequent traffic avoid shared hosting!
-The only WordPress host I continually recommend is WP Engine, it’s not cheap but they have an amazing team of WordPress expert and support, since I moved my 3 WordPress sites with them, giving me peace of mind and my sites are always running smoothly.
+The only WordPress host I continually recommend is WP Engine, it’s not cheap but they have an amazing team of WordPress expert and support, since I moved my WordPress sites with them, giving me peace of mind and my sites are always running smoothly.
 Check out their offerings, you’ll be happy you did.

 If you have your own developer for your blog, good on you.
 If you are on a budget but still want an amazing look for your website, I recommend ThemeForest.
 They have fabulous templates with clean code and SEO optimisation.
 Only one thing try to avoid the templates with few purchases, the big ones have a better support and updates.

 WordPress plugins are obviously quite useful, but some of the best fall under the caching category, as they drastically improve page loads time, and best of all, all of them on WP.org are free and easy to use.
 By far my favourite, bar none, is W3 Total Cache, I wouldn’t recommend or use any other caching plugin, it has all of the features you need and is extremely easy to install and use.